giellalt/dict-nob-smj/inc/00_readme.txt

               pre-marked with a plus sign (+).
   - loan :: input is translated using very simple loan-word regex replacement rules
+  - syn :: input was translated by following synonym-paths in existing dictionaries, so if a dictionary has translations A-B, A-C, E-C, then we assume B and C are synonyms and add E-B
+  - cross :: input was translated by crossing two dictionaries A-B and B-C to get A-C
   - intersection :: words where the same candidate-pair was generated by several methods (all alternative candidates of that nob-word will also go in this file)